-is on the timer starts to tick.
-When it ticks yyyyy (the preset value) times, it will turn contacts that will be used later in the program.
-Remember that the duration of a tick contacts with the vendor and the timebase used. (i.e. a tick might be 1ms or 1 contacts)
+The timer above (figure 2.34) is the on-delay type and is named Txxx.
+When the enable input is on the timer starts to tick.
+When it ticks yyyyy (the preset value) times, it will turn on its contacts that will be used later in the program.
+Remember that the duration of a tick (increment) varies with the vendor and the timebase used. (i.e. a tick might be Ims or 1 second or...)

-sow is the symbol shown on a ladder diagram:
+Below is the symbol shown on a ladder diagram: